 EDF 6683.
 Family Support for Learning (3).
 This course addresses the theories, current research, and research methods associated with the multiple influences families have on students' educational achievement, with particular attention to issues of development and diversity.

 EDF 6755.
 Theoretical and Practical Issues in Education (3).
+Prerequisite: EDF 5216 or EDP 5935.
 This course is designed as a synthesis for some of the most important themes relevant to learning, cognition, and instruction, including theoretical and practical issues in education related to lifespan development, human cognition, theories of learning and instruction, motivation and emotion, and family support for children.
-The goal of this course is to consider the implications of these issues for instructional practices across the lifespan.
+The goal of this course is to consider the implications of these issues.

 EDF 7489.
 Meta-analysis (3).
 Prerequisites: EDF 5400 and either EDF 5401 or EDF 5402.
 This course covers conceptual issues and analysis methods relevant to research reviews and quantitative synthesis methods.
 Students are introduced to the issues and controversies in the area of research synthesis and to a set of quantitative procedures for summarizing sets of related studies.